 Assessment occurs through performance, product and demonstration.
 We believe that assessment of student learning, thinking, and development is a critical part of education.
 The ways in which children are assessed affects the ways that they learn and also influences their motivation to learn.
-ALBA School strives to develop assessment practices that support and enrich our students' learning, motivation and long-term development.
+ALBA School's strives to develop assessment practices policythat supports and enriches our students' learning, motivation and long-term development.
 Assessment focuses on progress and development with respect to goals and standards rather than on comparing one student to another.
-A major goal of the assessment process is helping students reflect upon their own learning and appraising their own progress in relation to meaningful and tangible goals and standards.
+A major goal of the assessment process in the Primary and Middle Years Programmes is helping students reflect upon their own learning and appraising their own progress in relation to meaningful and tangible goals and standards.
 Students are encouraged to set their own learning goals by sharing academic expectations and by including them in the development of rubrics.
 Children have multiple opportunities to present their progress through performance, products, and demonstrations.
-Teacher observation, anecdotal records and students' portfolios are used to evaluate progress.
+Teacher observation, anecdotal records and students' IB portfolios are used to evaluate progress.
 In addition to performance assessments, students also participate in the State mandated tests.
 Milwaukee Public Schools' Performance assessments and Proficiencies are incorporated into our assessment strategy as deemed appropriate.